darylnauman/100-days-of-code/log.md

 **Thoughts**: Excited to have finished the "Introduction to the Applied Visual Design Challenges" but recognize I'll need more practice for the concepts to really stick.

+### Day 10: May 20, 2019 Monday

+**Today's Progress**: Worked through several of the Introduction to the Applied Accessibility Challenges sections.
+Learned about alt text, landmarks (header, footer, nav, etc.), audio controls, making some content only available for screen readers, fieldset element, and color considerations.

+**Thoughts**: Remember to make your websites accessible!

 ### Day [day]: May [date], 2019 [day of week]